 Bestreferraldriver is supported by its audience.
 We write our articles independently but we may earn affiliate commissions when you use links on this page.

 Lyft has been a popular choice for ridesharing for a few years now.
 With its low cost and easy-to-use app, it's no wonder why so many people are using it!
 But what about splitting the fare?
-Can you do that on Lyft?
-And how do you do it?
+Can you split fare on lyft?
+And how to split fare on lyft?
 In this blog post, we will answer all of your questions about splitting fare on Lyft!
 So keep reading to learn more!

 As of right now, you cannot split fares on Lyft.
 This means that if you are taking a ride with someone else, you will have to pay for the entire fare yourself.
 Lyft does not have a feature that allows users to split fares at this time.